What a month it was.

 Here are my statistics for this website so far:

-CK Website Update: The CK website continues to do well and the number of referring domains is increasing significantly.
+Website 5 Update: Website 5 continues to do well and the number of referring domains is increasing significantly.

 My total earnings for February were a little bit less in January, but this was expected considering it was a short month.

 Beyond that, at the end of February I noticed that income has dropped off pretty significantly as has some traffic to some of the pages that I’ve created.

 While I’m not 100% sure how this is going to impact the website in March, I’m hypothesizing that there will be a decrease in total earnings for the website.

 This is frustrating and it's definitely a setback, but I’m going to try to figure out why this is happening and continue to move forward with the other plans that I have for the website.